MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ### Shaders

 The first option of every material inspector contains a shader dropdown.
 All Graphics Tools shaders are within the `Graphics Tools` namespace.
-The majority of bespoke MRDL shaders are in the `Graphics Tools/Canvas` and  `Graphics Tools/Non-Canvas` directories.
-As the name suggests shaders in the `Canvas` directory should be used with UnityUI canvases and shaders in the `Non-Canvas` directory should be used within normal Unity contexts.
+The majority of bespoke MRDL shaders are in the `Graphics Tools/Canvas` and  `Graphics Tools/Non-Canvas` shader namespace.
+As the name suggests shaders in the `Canvas` namespace should be used with UnityUI canvases and shaders in the `Non-Canvas` namespace should be used within normal Unity contexts.

 > [!TIP]
 > If you peer into the source code of these shaders you might notice they are more difficult to read than even a traditional shader.
 This is because they are generated from a tool.